Fliperworld/Denizen-Scripts/README.md

 Denizen-Scripts
 ===============

 A collection of scripts I use with the Denizen plugin on my server.
+These files are provided as-is, with no warranty whatsoever.

+If you appreciate me maintaining this repo, please consider [backing me on Patreon.](https://www.patreon.com/summacrossroads) These files are designed for the Summa Crossroads Minecraft server, and if I'm unable to keep running it, I will stop maintaining the files and developing new ones.

+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.](http://creativecommons.org/licenses/by-nc-sa/4.0/) That means you can adapt it and can use it for any non-commercial purpose (e.g. a non-monetized server, or as an example to learn from), as long as you provide attribution.
+Attribution can be a link back to this page with credit to me for designing the original works.

 Some scripts of note: